mugrene/node-app/README.md

-# Automate K3s Cluster Setup on Multipass using Ansible (MacBook)
+# Automate K3s Cluster Setup on Multipass using Ansible (Ubuntu 24.04)

 This Ansible playbook automates the creation of a lightweight K3s Kubernetes cluster on Multipass using your MacBook.
 It provisions one master node and three worker nodes, installs K3s, and configures your local kubeconfig automatically.